ernesto27/system-design/videostream/tutorial/tutorial.md

 ```

 We use the multi build docker buildkit feature in this definition,
-first we create a image call build-stage,  in this setup we use the official golang 1.21 version,  copy the go.mod and go.sum files and all the files .go files that we have in our project, finally create the binary of our application using go build command.
+first we create a image call build-stage,  in this setup we use the official golang 1.21 version, next copy the go.mod and go.sum files and all the files .go that we have in our project, finally create the binary of our application using the go build command.

-The second image is the release image, we use the distroless base image,  this is a minimal image that only contains the necessary to run our application, this has the advantege that is more secure and lightweight than the offical,  also copy the binary create on the previous step, the .env file,  and expose the port 80 ( this is the value the we have to define on the .env file ),  the ENTRYPOINT value is the command that executes our binary.
+The second image is the release image, we use a distroless base image,  this is a minimal image that only contains the necessary components to run our application, this has the advantege to be more secure and lightweight, next copy the binary create on the previous step, the .env file, and expose the port 80 ( this is the value the we have to define on the .env file ),  the ENTRYPOINT value is the command that executes our binary.